 The Food and Drug Administration has warned parents and consumers that hand held laser pointers may cause serious eye damage if aimed straight into the eye.
-Due to safety issues and the disruption to classes, laser pointers are not allowed on school premises at any time and will be confiscated.
+Due to these safety issues and the disruption to classes, laser pointers are not allowed on school premises and will be confiscated.